 100% of sales tax on eligible equipment

-It depends on where you live and the kind of panels you plan to use.
+It depends on where you live and what type of panels you're installing.
 With the winter months in Arizona being very mild, you have significant leeway to install your panels, though they won't reach peak performance until summer arrives.

 You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny Casa Grande, you could make enough from your solar panels to recoup your investment in 8.1 years per 5 kW of rated capacity at maximum.

-Some frequently-used types of home solar panels in Casa Grande include thin-film, polycrystalline and monocrystalline.
+The most common types of home solar panels in Casa Grande include polycrystalline, monocrystalline and thin-film.
 Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
-Talk with your local provider about what kinds of solar panels they work with.
+Ask your local provider about the types of solar panels they work with.